rybafish/rybafish.github.io/config.md

 #### noWordHighlighting
 `noWordHighlighting: True`

-Set this to True to disable word highlighting
+Set this to True to disable word highlighting.
+By default words are highlighted on selection.